nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

         #define ZB_CONFIG_SCHEDULER_Q_SIZE 56
         */

   #.
-Replace the code you've just located with the following code:
+Replace the code you have just located with the following code:

      .. code-block:: c